I know it’s common to think of book writing as some kind of artisan thing, a Jack Kerouac at his writing desk, typing away his creative best.

 These three angles are all too easy to tie in with specific stories usually hot in the media.
 Like getting the kids off their mobiles and into something good.

-Speaking of selling-out, which I never would, have you heard about ‘Creative Ways with Money’…? a book & eBook out in Feb 2020.
+Speaking of selling-out, have you heard about ‘Creative Ways with Money’…? a book & eBook out in Feb 2020.
 It’s written by this crazy Australian who loves to investigate scams, spruikers, Bitcoin, Uber, and barter.
 It’s third in my ‘Know Your Finances’ series, right after ‘Create Your New Life of Abundance’.

-As some of us are not being courted by mass media, please have a go at trialling our Book Creation Success club.
+Are you struggling with all the tasks of self-publishing?
+Then please have a go at trialling our Book Creation Success club.
 It is risk-free.